vocascan/documentation/docs/vocascan-desktop/installation.md

    npm install
    ```

-For testing you can run Vocascan via the command line:

 5. Start Vocascan
+   - For testing you can run Vocascan via the command line:

    ```bash
    npm run start
    ```

-But if you want to build it, to get a finished installer, AppImage, etc you can use this:
+   - But if you want to build it, to get a finished installer, AppImage, etc you can use this:

-6. Build Vocascan

    ```bash
    npm run build
    ```
+   this command will create you installers and executables depending on which OS you are using.